The Tasmanian Planning System

 The Tasmanian Planning Scheme will deliver consistency in the planning controls that are applied across the State and provide the necessary flexibility to address local issues.

-Tasmania has 29 councils and each council is required to adopt the Tasmanian Planning Scheme.
-This will ensure there are consistent planning rules across Tasmania.
-Until the Tasmanian Planning Scheme is adopted by a council, there will be an Interim Planning Scheme in place.
+The Tasmanian Planning Scheme is a single, state-wide planning scheme which will deliver consistent planning rules across Tasmania.
+The Tasmanian Planning Scheme is being rolled out across the state and will replace current planning schemes operating in councils in Tasmania.
+Until the council has rolled out the Tasmanian Planning Scheme, it will have an Interim Planning Scheme in place.
 The planning scheme in effect at a property location will affect the rules that apply to a proposed development project.

 The map highlights the councils that have the Tasmanian Planning Scheme in effect.
 The Guided Enquiry Service is available for these councils.